CMPUT301F22T04/nosh/README.md

 | Lok Him Isaac Cheng | lokhimis |

 ## Introduction
-To assist in meal planning, we want a mobile application that allows one to track their food storage, record their recipes, plan their meals for several days, and prepare shopping lists.
+To assist in meal planning, we created a mobile application that allows user to track their food storage, record their recipes, plan their meals for several days, and prepare shopping lists.

 ## Installation